niteshpolicy29/game/README.md

 ## Game Objective

 Guide the candy ball through a haunted Halloween night to reach the trick-or-treat bag at the end.
 Navigate across platforms and gaps, avoiding the cursed bats that patrol the level - their touch is deadly!

-Transform into marshmallow form to float slowly across large gaps.
+**Form Strategy:**
+- **Candy Ball**: Best for precise platforming and jumping
+- **Marshmallow**: Float slowly down large gaps and across water areas
+- **Jelly**: Bouncy movement with high jumps, use fast-fall (jump in air) to quickly reach ground

+You have 3 lives - use them wisely!
 Complete the journey to collect your candy!

 ## Technical Details